qwe00921/LOG/README.md

 ##Usage

-Download and put LOG.java to your application
+Download and put LOG.java to your Android project

     LOG log = new LOG();
     log.i("your message or your array or your list here");